earlSagrada/action-aria2-script/README.md

 ```
 bash <(curl -Lk https://raw.githubusercontent.com/earlSagrada/action-aria2-script/master/install.sh)
 ```
-You'll be asked to entre your domain name and `rpc-secret` token.
+You'll be asked to entre:
+* your domain name and
+* `rpc-secret` token

 ## System Requirements
 NOTE: This is a newly developed script especially for **Ubuntu 20.10 x64** VPS machine.
 Further adaptation will be added for other environment and usage scenario.